abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase4_attack_simulation/lab-steps-phase-4.md

 - Slow/distributed scans can evade a short 60-second window;
 - Raising the timeframe or threshold trades noise for coverage.
 - Excluding 22/80/443 avoids false positives but means those ports don’t contribute to triggers.
-- Response is not instantaneous due to logging, shipping, correlation, and command execution latency; measuring “ports scanned before block” is a practical effectiveness metric.
+- Response is not instantaneous due to logging, shipping, correlation, and command execution latency; measuring "ports scanned before block" is a practical effectiveness metric.
 - Alert volume can be controlled via higher frequencies, duplicate suppression, and rule grouping.

 Overall, the lab demonstrates a clear, defensible workflow: enumerate and prioritize assets, configure the perimeter to produce high-signal logs, correlate reconnaissance patterns in `Wazuh`, and enforce timely, targeted blocks—while acknowledging and tuning around operational trade-offs.